Latter-day Saint Missionaries in the Guatemala Earthquake of 1976

 For part of the two months of Camp Patzicía, another missionary and I took care of the camp during the day.
 One day for example, we saw a calf born, killed six chickens, hauled several hundred gallons of water up from the well, distributed food and clothing to people who showed up at the church, washed the morning and evening dishes, cleaned the kitchen, dining room, tents, and camp, sorted the clean clothing and delivered it to each tent, ran some errands in town, and moved a piano and some other things from the rooms in the church.

 We continued to have tremors several times a day.
-No one sleeps under anything heavier than paper, cardboard, or cloth.
+No one slept under anything heavier than paper, cardboard, or cloth.
 We often wondered if a larger quake would come as they experienced in the town of Antigua many years ago.
-A quake knocked down buildings and killed people, but three weeks later an even larger quake hit which completely destroyed the town.
+A quake knocked down buildings and killed people, but three weeks later an even larger quake hit which destroyed the town.

 For a few weeks, the Guatemalan National Observatory installed a seismograph in town.
 It measured tremors of up to 3.5 on the Richter scale.
 They come from near the surface, which means the ground is moving and unstable.
 The center of the activity is about four miles south of Patzicía, near the volcano Fuego.